mattsday/dotfiles/README.md

 # dotfiles
 These are the configuration files I use for my shells and applications.
-Most of the work is in maintaining my shell configuration, so I can step between systems with a consistent configuration.
+Most of the work is in maintaining my shell configuration, so I can step between systems with a consistent look and feel.

 I maintain for the following shell environments: